vseventer/sharp-cli/README.md

   sharp greyscale                              Convert to 8-bit greyscale; 256 shades of grey
                                                                                 [aliases: grayscale]
-  sharp joinChannel <images..>                 Join one or more channels to the image sharp negate                                 Produce the "negative" of the image sharp normalise                              Enhance output image contrast by stretching its
+  sharp joinChannel <images..>                 Join one or more channels to the image sharp linear [multiplier] [offset]           Apply the linear formula a × input + b to the image sharp negate                                 Produce the "negative" of the image sharp normalise                              Enhance output image contrast by stretching its
                                                luminance to cover the full dynamic range